chdb-io/chdb/README.md

 [![Project generated with PyScaffold](https://img.shields.io/badge/-PyScaffold-005CA0?logo=pyscaffold)](https://pyscaffold.org/)

-# chdb
+# chDB

-> CHDB is an in-process SQL OLAP Engine powered by ClickHouse
+> chDB is an in-process SQL OLAP Engine powered by ClickHouse

 A longer description of your project goes here...